retaildevcrews/OpenAI-Labs/README.md

 Running jupyter notebook from a terminal at the top level directory for this repository will start a jupyter server and allow you to interact with any notebooks in the repository.  >

-> **NOTE** When Jupyter notebook starts up you will see a link in the terminal that contains the token needed to use the notebook, use that link to access the notebook.
+> **NOTE:** When Jupyter notebook starts up you will see a link in the terminal that contains the token needed to use the notebook, use that link to access the notebook.

 ```bash
 #run this command from terminal